dev-mohanraj/video-player/README.md

 **Addons**

-- fullscreen mode, volume control, thumbnail previews and search
+- fullscreen mode, volume control and search
 - Responsive design for optimal viewing on various devices (tailwind).

 **Technologies Used**